weaverbel/intro-computational-thinking/content/4-lesson.md

 ### Practice

-You know the population of a city.
-You also know the birth rate and death rate of the city's inhabitants.
-You have a population target in mind.
-Imagine you are designing a process to plot how soon you should be able to reach the population target.
-Create some pseudocode to illustrate the steps.
+Your organisation is aiming to register attendees for an event.
+Past attendees will already have a profile on your system, so one step is to check whether a would-be registrant already has a profile, or will need to register for a new one.
+New users will also need to indicate whether they are over 18.
+You need to capture and verify the email address of new registrants.
+Create some pseudocode to list the steps of this process.